omkarakatta/omkarakatta.github.io/pages/postsbytag.md

 ---

 <!-- Reference: https://raw.githubusercontent.com/jokecamp/jokecamp.com/master/tag.md -->
-Click on a tag to see corresponding list of blog posts.
+Click on a tag to see corresponding list of posts.

 <ul class = "tags">
 {% for tag in site.tags %}